Android-for-Python/Android-for-Python-Users/README.md

 Things to check:

+The file containing your App class is named main.py.

+The project directory is the current working directory.

-A hidden directory (the name starts with a period) in the project path will cause this failure.
-This is a tool error.
+There is no hidden directory (the name starts with a period) in the project path will cause this failure.
+This is a p4a error.

 An app build error, try `python3 -m compileall main.py` to check for errors.